 Believe it or not, you don’t have to be fluent in a foreign language to travel to another country!
-If you don’t speak Spanish but your dream is to go to Spain, Mexico, Peru, or any other Spanish-speaking country, look no further.
+If you don’t speak Spanish but dream to go to Spain, Mexico, Peru, or any other Spanish-speaking country, look no further.
 This guide includes many situations that travelers encounter such as taking public transport, checking into a hotel, shopping, and getting to know the locals.

 Spanish Phrases for Meeting and Greeting

-When approaching someone it is polite to say hello before anything else.
+When approaching someone, it is polite to say hello before anything else.

 - Hello – Hola

 - Good morning – Buenos días

 - Good afternoon – Buenas tardes

 The Spanish language has two levels of formality.
 When addressing others, Usted is used with strangers and authorities as a way to show respect.
 Tú is used amongst friends to show familiarity.
 If you’re not sure, use usted to be polite!

 For example, to ask a stranger how they are, you would say:

 - How are you? – ¿Cómo está usted?